shahan3478/TIC-TAC-TOE/README.md

-This is a great project to showcase your DOM manipulation and CSS Grid skills.
-Since you've added some fun elements like the dancing panda and sound effects, your README should highlight both the technical logic and the user experience.

-Here is a structured, professional README template you can copy and paste into your `README.md` file.

----

 # 🎮 Tic Tac Toe - The Panda Edition

 A clean, responsive, and interactive Tic Tac Toe game built with vanilla JavaScript, CSS Grid, and a touch of personality.